Environment and Planning

 Skills and abilities

 Long-term: The ability to produce planning documents in the form of images of the future and scenarios, that “filter” long-term urban sustainable development aims through the field of influence of planning and planners, and use natural and social science theory and methodology to ensure that the images and scenarios, if realised, would contribute to urban sustainable development.
-Thus, being able to produce more action-oriented and relevant documents as basis for continued planning.
+Thus, being able to produce more action-oriented and relevant documents as the basis for continued planning.

-Short-medium term: The ability to identify, manage and use relevant social and natural science based tools for assessing and evaluating the expected outcomes of policies, plans and programmes in relation to long term urban sustainable development objectives.
+Short-medium term: The ability to identify, manage and use relevant social and natural science-based tools for assessing and evaluating the expected outcomes of policies, plans and programmes in relation to long term urban sustainable development objectives.
 In addition, to give assessment-based feedback to the relevant actors.

 Short-medium term: The ability to identify the relevant and necessary actors of a governance network or project-type organisation that is needed to realise a plan.
 Secondly, to organise, manage or co-ordinate such a team once its members are identified.
 Thirdly, to be able to identify and utilise tensions and potential conflicts beyond quick consensus.